simonemallia/overwatchsounds_it/README.md

 This desktop application written in Java contains all voice lines of your favourite heroes in Overwatch in italian version!

 New update v0.04a:
--Added Roadhog, Wrecking Ball and Zarya voice lines;
+- Added Roadhog, Wrecking Ball and Zarya voice lines;

 v0.03a:
 - Added License dialog;